 A key component of Hope and Nate’s job search process was making sure both individuals would be comfortable in the new environment.
 This extremely egalitarian couple wanted to make sure that they accepted positions at a school and in a country in which they could still be true to their authentic selves.
-Nate and Hope had many conversations about how a new school/culture/country would treat him as a black man, her as a white woman, and both as an interracial couple.
 They also wanted to make sure their new school aligned with their values about teaching and learning.
 While they have been open to being challenged in these areas, they also both wanted to grow personally and professionally.
 They say,

 Use a reputable agency, such as Search Associates, and complete the application.
 Doors will open and close, and you will find the right spot for yourself. . .
 In your interviews, ask all the awkward, uncomfortable questions you can ask.
 How do you assess for learning?
 What kind of support is there for new curriculum?
 How does the administration deal with discipline?
 How do parents engage with the school?
 What about helicopter parents?
 How do you support teacher adjustments to a new country and new school?
 What are cultural expectations on the different genders?
 Races?